mikefarah/yq/operators/multiply-merge.md

 - `n` only merge _new_ fields
 - `c` clobber custom tags

+To perform a shallow merge only, use the add operator `+`, see more info [here](https://mikefarah.gitbook.io/yq/operators/add).

 ### Merge two files together
 This uses the load operator to merge file2 into file1.